 I suspect that SEO types would benefit from going to to the likes of MarketingProf’s B2B Forum, HubSpot’s Inbound Conference (with celebrity speaker).
 I have no idea how many do go.
 It feels like the distinctions between SEO and content marketing and demand generation more generally are somewhat artificial, and may start to melt away.

 I think perhaps as an opportunity to get new staff working with clients, Distilled offered slots for delegates to receive advice on their sites.
 This was a far more serious opportunity than I realised – with a bunch of communication beforehand, time to talk at the conference, and a completed report sent out a few days later.
-(Thanks Bridget.)
 But, I still haven’t managed to go through the report and do enough of the things suggested, which links back to some of the items above…

-Talk to the People Near You
+Talk to the people near you

-In some ways, the most useful contact I made at LinkLove helped BrightCarbon for reasons completely unrelated to SEO.
+In some ways, the most useful contacts I made at LinkLove helped BrightCarbon for reasons completely unrelated to SEO.
 Eben works for Shutterstock, and now they are a supplier.
-We’re saving money, and happy with the service.
+We’re saving money, and are happy with the service.
 That connection – made just by saying hello to the person sat next to me – paid for the conference and my time.

-Write a List of Concrete Actions
+Write a list of concrete actions

 I took copious notes, but they are a mess.
 A mixture of things we can do immediately, things we aspire to be able to do, and stuff that was interesting but not practically relevant to our company.
 If you want to make follow-up easy, then keep a separate ‘to do’ list for the day after the conference.

 Most people at a top-tier SEO conference work as SEO professionals – either at agencies or in-house.
 They also know a lot more about SEO than the average small business owner.
 Some of the sessions are relevant to professionals, but not to all business owners.
 That was expected.
 I wasn’t really interested in using search tool APIs for Enterprise Link Spam Analysis.
-To be honest, it’s all I can do to look in our Moz account each week (and I never really find enough time to actually use the information I get, although I know I should).

-Go to the Party
+Go to the party